 So for Christmas I wanted to give her baked goods.
 Trouble is, the shipping time can be up to 3 weeks.
 So, I thought I would make her a cookie mix so she could make them herself.
 That plan was foiled too since she only has a tiny toaster oven in her apartment.

 Then, a bloggy friend suggested maybe canned cake.
 The basic premise is to make a cake in a canning jar and seal it while hot.
-The heat causes baked goods vacuum seals as it cools and will last up to 2 months unopened.
+The heat causes baked goods to vacuum seal as they cool and will last up to 2 months unopened.

 I loved the idea, but Amy and I share a general dislike for cake.
 But what about cookies?
 Hot cookies in a hot jar with a hot lid should do the same thing- right?
 Right!